ryankirkman/social-buttons-server/README.md

 In CloudFront just make sure you to inherit cache control directives from the server and enable query string forwarding.

-Eithr use your CloudFront url to access the API server or cname it with a custom domain of your choice.
+Either use your CloudFront url to access the API server or cname it with a custom domain of your choice.

 ## Cross domain